 There are many sorts of prom venues including hotels, golf clubs, rugby clubs, riverboats and nightclubs are all popular options, or even the school itself.
 Be sure to pick a local prom venue to keep the costs down and consider looking into prom packages that a venue may have to offer.

-It’s popular for proms to have some kind of photo area or photo booth set up so why not consider a prom venue that is located in the countryside to set the scene with some outstanding photogenic backgrounds.
+It’s popular for proms to have some kind of photo area or photo booth set up so why not consider a venue for your prom that is located in the countryside to set the scene with some outstanding photogenic backgrounds.
 A venue location that provides beautiful gardens for your outdoor prom is essential when creating the perfect backdrop for flowing dresses, suits and classic cars.

-Another thing to look for when choosing a prom venue is to make sure the venue offers an accessible location to allow party buses and limos to drop you off outside creates a luxurious setting for photographs.
-View our gallery for some of the magnificent grounds of Sedgebrook Hall, the ideal location for your outdoor prom.
+Another thing to look for when choosing a prom venue is to make sure the venue offers an accessible location to allow party buses and limos to drop you off outside creates a luxurious setting for photo shoots.
+View our gallery for some of the magnificent grounds of Sedgebrook Hall, a fantastic prom venue idea for your outdoor prom.